Who doesn’t like fresh-smelling, soft, and clean laundry?

 This luxury comes at a cost: water, detergents, softeners, energy, and plastics.

 To reduce water use, use water efficient front loaders and wash a full load each time.
-To reduce pollution, use earth friendly detergent sheets.
-The sheets reduce plastic waste too.
+To reduce pollution, use earth-friendly detergent sheets instead of pods.
+The sheets can be torn into smaller sizes to match smaller loads and reduce plastic waste.
+Even better, use detergent powder that comes in a cardboard box.

 To reduce air pollution, use natural fragrance dryer sheets that are biodegradable or natural reusable lavender dryer bags.
-Consider skipping fabric softeners.
+Consider skipping fabric softeners altogether.

 Hang clothes on a clothesline or rack, either indoors or outdoors.
 Choose a spot with good air circulation – in temperate climates – dry near a hot air source.
 During the winter months, when our basement furnace was in use, we used to hang our laundry near it.